Approximation Schemes for k-Subset Sum Ratio and k-way Number Partitioning Ratio: An FPTAS for k-way Number Partitioning Ratio

 \item In contrast to $\kSSRRshort$, we do not necessarily obtain the optimal solution to each rounded $\kPRRshort$ instance $(A_r,p)$.
 Interestingly, we will later prove that the obtained solution is sufficient for the algorithm to be an FPTAS for $\kPRshort$. \end{enumerate}

 Algorithm~\ref{alg:FPTAS_k-PART} calls a dynamic programming subroutine for each value of $p$, in order to find candidate partial solutions for elements $j \leq q$.
-This DP subroutine, \texttt{DP\textunderscore $\kPRRshort$}$(A_r',k',p,Q)$, is a direct extension of Algorithm~\ref{alg:DP_k-SSRR}, with the following three differences.
+This DP subroutine, namely Algorithm~\ref{alg:DP_k-PARR}, is a direct extension of Algorithm~\ref{alg:DP_k-SSRR}, with the following three differences.

 \begin{enumerate} \item The case of an element not being added to any set is skipped. \item When a conflict occurs in a DP cell $T_i[D][V]$, we do not use $sum_1$ to resolve it.
 For $\kPRRshort$ every element is included in some set, thus conflicts can only occur between tuples with identical sums.
 Hence, it does not matter which tuple is preferred (as proven in Theorem~\ref{thrm:kSSRR_exact_correctness} for conflicts with equal sums) and there is no need to ever consider $sum_1$.